-And the derivative of the Jacobian is the derivative time derivative of individual entries of the Jacobian remembers that the Jacobian has these entries.
-So, if you calculate for example, J 11 dot then you have minus 1 1 theta 1 dot cosine theta 1 I am writing c theta 1 in place of cosine theta 1 and minus 1 2 theta 1 dot plus theta 2 dot times cosine theta 1 plus theta 2 so that is J 11dot.
+And the derivative of the Jacobian is the derivative time derivative of individual entries of the Jacobian; remember that the Jacobian has these entries.

+So, if you calculate for example, J 11 dot then you have minus 1 1 theta one dot cosine theta one I am writing c theta one in place of cosine theta one and minus 1 2 theta one dot plus theta 2 dot times cosine theta 1 plus theta 2.
+So, that is j 11 dot similarly you can write J 1 2 dot which is nothing but minus of 1 2 theta one dot plus theta 2 dot times cosine of theta 1 plus theta 2.

-Similarly, you can write J 12 dot which is nothing but minus of 1 2 theta 1 dot plus theta 2 dot times cosine of theta 1 plus theta 2, in this manner you can find out all the time derivatives you can find out J 21 J 2 2 dot J 21 dot and J 2 2 dot etcetera.
-So, these are straight forward but now the expressions are little complicated they are little lengthy.
-So, these expressions go into this J dot and then we have the relation between the input or the joint accelerations and endeffector acceleration.
+In this manner you can find out all the time derivatives you can find out J 2 1 J 2 2 dot J 2 1 dot and J 2 2 dot etcetera.
+So, these are straightforward, but now the expressions are little complicated a little lengthy.
+So, these expressions go into this J dot and then we have the relation between the input or the joint accelerations and the end effector acceleration.

 So, here again we find that in terms of acceleration these relations are linear, but there is this term J dot theta dot which makes this relation inhomogeneous.
-Now in this case of robot manipulators the acceleration analysis has one more significance, we have discussed this path generation problem and we have found that in the path generation problem when the manipulator moves close to the singular singularity or the singular configuration then the input velocities can be have very high values.
-The reason being the inverse of the Jacobian becomes goes close to singularity which means the entries of the inverse of the Jacobian become very large the entries become very large.
+Now in this case of robot manipulators the acceleration analysis has one more significance.
+We have discussed this path generation problem and we have found that in the path generation problem when the manipulator moves close to the singular singularity or the singular configuration, then the input velocities can have very high values the reason being the inverse of the Jacobian becomes goes close to singularity; which means the entries of the inverse of the Jacobian becomes very large the entries become very large.

 There in the inverse expression in the expression of the inverse of the Jacobian we have the determinant of the Jacobian sitting in the denominator.
-So, when the denominator goes to 0 that is when the Jacobian becomes singular the terms in the inverse the Jacobian they become very large, because the denominator is going to 0.
-And, hence the required input velocity to generate the finite output velocity becomes very large the required input velocities or the joint velocities become very large.
+So, when this denominator goes to 0 that is when the Jacobian becomes singular the terms in the inverse of the Jacobian they become very large, because the denominator is going to 0.
+And hence, the required input velocity to generate the finite output velocity becomes very large the required input velocities or the joint velocities become very large.

-Now, if the joint velocities become very large, that means this will have very high accelerations.
-Now, very high joint accelerations would require very high torques on the part of the motor this needs to be restricted.
-So, any motor will have a finite torque producing capacity or torque specification it cannot produce torque more than a certain value further more.
-If you do not want to damage the motors you would like to have the accelerations restricted to certain values.
-So therefore, from the acceleration expressions we can now find out what will be the required joint acceleration near singularity and we can (Refer Time: 26:38) the acceleration.
+Now, if the joint velocities become very large; that means, this will has have very high accelerations.
+Now very high joint accelerations would require very high torques on the part of the motor this needs to be restricted.
+So, any motor will have a finite torque producing capacity or torque specification it cannot produce talked more than a certain value.

-So, in order to understand how we should restrict accelerations and what effect it is going to produce on the our output motion we need this acceleration expression which we are derived here.
-So, if you want to restrict the joint accelerations to within certain range, then you can correspondingly calculate what will be the acceleration on the endeffector.
-So, this one accrue certain errors and you can estimate those errors.
+Furthermore, if you do not want to damage the motors you would like to have the accelerations restricted to certain values.
+So, therefore, from the acceleration expressions we can now find out what will be the required joint acceleration near singularity and we can possibly taper the acceleration.
+So, in order to understand how we should restrict accelerations and what effect it is going to produce on our output motion; we need this acceleration expression which we have derived here.

+So, if you want to restrict the joint accelerations to within certain range, then you can correspondingly calculate what will be the acceleration on the end effector.
+So, this will accrue certain errors and you can estimate those errors.